Shopify vs. Big Cartel: What’s the Best Online eCommerce Platform of 2020?

 Using a hosting account, and WordPress, you can get everything setup the very same day.
 We recommend Bluehost because they make it incredibly easy to get WordPress setup.
-Once that first step is done, you’re ready to start customizing your new website.
-There are a number of shopping cart and online store plug-ins for WordPress.
-Going this third route instead of Shopify or Big Cartel does involve some more elbow grease, but it will save you some money if you’re on a very tight budget, at least initially.
+Once that first step is done, you're ready to start customizing your new website.
+There's a big number of “shopping cart” and online store plug-ins for WordPress.
+Going this third route instead of Shopify or Big Cartel does involve some more elbow grease, but it will save you some money if you're on a very tight budget, at least initially.

 So, Which One is Best Overall?

 In high-volume cases, it's probably a better idea to go with Shopify because they have everything setup and ready to go for you.

 If you want absolute control over your store, however, then getting your own hosting account and installing your own software on it might be your best bet.
 With a WordPress-based site, you can move it to any hosting company you want.

 With Shopify and Big Cartel, they manage the software side of things and the hardware side.
 Having that all in one place, and managed by the company that runs the platform, definitely has its advantages, even if it means you have a little less control.
 For a lot of people, it's worth the trade-off, because they want to focus on growing and building their online store, instead of fussing around behind the scenes with server administration stuff.